ThinkCodeAB/bbd-its-not-about-the-tools/README.md

 ## The example - step by step

-The domain we will be working with is the domain of a todo-ist.
+The domain we will be working with is the domain of a todo-list.
 We will implement a tool for remembering what to do and be able to go back and verify that something wasn't forgotten.

 This will be done driven from a concrete example formulated in Gherkin: